exa256/analog_star/Readme.md

 running a test shortest path algorithm on real deployed contracts `python3 -m unittest test_integration_shortest_path`

+## Code
+### What's implemented
+- working Djikstra's Algorithm for most cost efficient omni chain pathfinding with no limit to number of chains, assets and edges
+- Djikstra's algorithm in pure Python unit test as well as with real Solidity CFMM DEX and Bridge
+- implementation of standard CFMM Bridge and DEX contracts
+- Bridge service implemented as a python listener as well as `AnalogBridge` which utilizes GMP message passing to perform cross chain swap over double sided liquidity pool.

 ### Integration:
 Following will be the static addresses for contracts deployed, given a fresh chain script is ran successfully